Repeat After Me

 Is there anyone who has not heard the adage “if it ain’t broke, don’t fix it?”
 Forcing the chronically healthy to get into the insurance pool is a case of fixing what “ain’t broke.”

-6 replies on “Repeat After Me”
+6 responses to “Repeat After Me”

 Part of the trouble I have with equating the two is that often, when you sort out the various costs and copays and deductions, having insurance does not necessarily mean you can afford the service.